zenstackhq/zenstack-docs/docs/reference/server-adapters/api-handlers/rest.md

 ##### Status codes

-- 200: The request was successful and the resource was deleted.
+- 200: The request was successful and the relationship was updated.
 - 403: The request was forbidden.
 - 404: The requested resource type, ID, or relationship does not exist.

 ##### Examples

-1. Replacing to-many relationship
+1. Replacing a to-many relationship

     ```json
     PUT /user/1/relationships/posts